AlemayehuDabi/Green-Circle/README.md

-# Startup Ethiopa — Verified Startup Registration & Benefits Platform
+# Project Title: Ethiopia Startup — Verified Startup Ecosystem Platform

 ## Contributors
-- Alemayehu Dabi
+- Alemayehu Dabi *(Registered participant)*
-- Bement Mussa
+- Bemnet Mussa *(Registered participant)*

 ## Project Synopsis

-### Problem Statement (What problem are we solving?)
+### Problem Statement
-Ethiopian startup founders often face challenges in getting officially recognized and accessing government benefits like tax breaks, grants, and legal support.
-The current processes are manual, prone to fraud, and lack a centralized digital system.
-Additionally, investors have limited access to verified startup data, increasing risk.
+Ethiopian startups lack visibility, official recognition, and access to government support provided under the new Startup Law.
+There’s no centralized digital system for identifying real startups or connecting them with government programs or diaspora support.
+As a result, trust is low and growth is slow.

-### Planned Solution (How do we plan to solve it?)
+### Planned Solution
-FaydaStartup is a secure web platform that leverages the **Fayda digital ID** to verify all users — startup founders, investors, and government reviewers — and streamline the startup registration process.
-Founders can register their startups digitally, and government agencies can review and approve them via an admin panel.
-Once approved, startups gain access to official benefits, and investors can explore a directory of verified startups.
+We will build a web platform where:
+- Startups register and verify team identity using Fayda Digital ID.
+- Verified startups submit applications to be officially recognized under the startup law.
+- Approved startups get listed publicly as “Verified Ethiopian Startups.”
+- Diaspora, investors, and organizations can browse startups, offer investment, mentorship, or collaboration.

-### Expected Outcome (What do we hope to achieve?)
+### Expected Outcome
-- Digitally verified and registered startups linked to real founder identities.
-- Verified government and investor users interacting securely.
+- Trusted, visible ecosystem of verified Ethiopian startups.
+- A centralized, government-aligned database.
+- Simplified access to legal and financial benefits for startups.
-- Simplified and transparent application and approval workflows.
+- Improved investment confindece and mentorship from diaspora and local partners.
-- Increased government efficiency and reduced fraud.
-- Improved investor trust and reduced risk in startup funding.
-- A centralized ecosystem for startups, government, and investors to interact securely.
+- Reduced fraud and duplication via digital ID-based validation.

-### Fayda's Role (How does Fayda fit into our project?)
+### Fayda's Role
-Fayda plays a **central role in identity verification** across the platform:
-- **Verifying all users** — startup founders, investors, and government officials — through secure digital ID login.
-- Enabling **trust and transparency** in the ecosystem by tying all actions to **real, verified identities**.
-- Supporting Ethiopia’s **startup law** by ensuring that all beneficiaries are authenticated.
-- Reducing fraud, fake applications, and untrustworthy investment activity.
+Fayda will be used to:
+- Verify startup founders' identities during registration.
+- Build trust in the authenticity of submitted startups.
+- Prevent fraud and duplication.

-## Tech Stack we plan to use
+## Tech Stack

-### Front to Back
-- **Next.js** – framework for building the interactive dashboards and backend logic
+- Frontend: **Next.js** — Web framework for dashboards and UI

-### Authentication & Integration
-- **Fayda Digital ID** – Identity verification for all users
-- **OAuth2 / National ID API Integration** – For Fayda login
+- Backend: Go (Gin framework) or Node.js (Express) — final decision pending
+- Authentication: VeriFayda OIDC integration
+- Database: MongoDB
+- Deployment: Railway or Vercel (TBD)
+- Version Control: GitHub